Sarthak-sharma1/codewithsarthak102/README.md

 - 👋 Hi, I’m @codewithsarthak102
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning java right now
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me..
 Sarthaksharma936@gmail.com